 Question.
 Strong intellectual property (IP) rights and enforcement are vitally important to our economy.
 In the Transatlantic Trade and Investment Partnership (TTIP), both the United States and the EU are already home to robust IP regimes.
 For that reason, TTIP provides an important opportunity for the two sides to demonstrate international leadership and to establish minimum benchmark standards that the United States and the EU should seek in future trade agreements with third parties.
 Even though the United States and the EU have strong, sophisticated systems in place to protect and enforce IP, each also faces challenges to the protection of those intellectual assets elsewhere in the world.
-How can the United States by our trading partners?
+How can the United States and the EU use TTIP to address critical issues surrounding the erosion of IP rights by our trading partners?